representational-alignment/representational-alignment.github.io/2025/index.md

     image: sid.jpg

 news:
+  - content: "Small deadline extension!
+The deadline for for contributed papers is now Wednesday, February 5th, 2025."
   - content: "Announcing the workshop date: Monday, April 28th, 2025 (Day 2 of the ICLR Workshops)!"
   - content: The <a class="scroll-link" href="#cfp">call for contributed papers</a> at Re-Align 2025 is now live!
   - content: The 2025 edition of Re-Align was accepted as a workshop at ICLR 2025!